Cyber Ethos

 ML algorithms can adapt access controls in real-time based on a user’s behavior and the security

-AI-driven systems can prioritize and remediate vulnerabilities by assessing the impact and exploitability
+AI-driven systems can prioritise and remediate vulnerabilities by assessing the impact and exploitability

 of each security flaw.